backblaze-b2-samples/trino-getting-started-b2/iceberg/trino-iceberg-hive-b2/README.md

 Leave the remaining settings with their defaults and click **Create a Bucket**.

 Make a note of the endpoint value in the bucket details; you'll need that to configure Trino in a moment.
+The region is the second part of the endpoint - for example, in the endpoint `s3.us-west-004.backblazeb2.com`, the region is `us-west-004`.
+Note that you must use the full `https` URL for `ENDPOINT`; for example, `https://s3.us-west-004.backblazeb2.com`.

 <img src="../../hive/trino-b2/assets/bucket_endpoint.png" alt="Bucket Endpoint" width="800">

 ## Create an Application Key in Backblaze B2

-Now you have a bucket in Backblaze B2, you have to create an application key that Trino's Hive connector can use to access it.
+Now you have a bucket in Backblaze B2, you have to create an application key that Trino's Iceberg connector can use to access it.
 In the menu on the left, under **Account**, click **App Keys**, then click **Add a New Application Key**.

 It's good practice to limit a key to access a single bucket if you can, so give the key a name, again, we're using `trino-iceberg` as an example, and select the bucket you created in the **Allow Access to Bucket(s)** dropdown.
 Many tools require the ability to list all of the buckets in an account, even if they will only be using a single bucket, so enable **Allow List All Bucket Names**.
 Leave the remaining settings with their defaults and click **Create New Key**.